zhaw-iwi/singlestateconversation/README.md

 5. Create file chatbot/openai.py with the following content\
     OPENAI_KEY = "Your OpenAI API Key"\
     OPENAI_MODEL = "gpt-3.5-turbo-16k"\
-   (You may rename the file chatbot/openai_template.py to openai.py and set the key there)
+   (You may rename the file chatbot/openai_template.py to openai.py and set the keys there)
 7. Use notebook chatbot_client.jpynb\
     Create a new chatbot (type, instance, starter)\
     This will create/update file chatbot.db in the local folder database/